wp-plugins/masjidnow/readme.txt

 1. Upload the `masjidnow` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

+To use the daily timings sidebar widget:

-3. Place the `MasjidNow Daily Iqamah Timings` widget in the correct area through the `Appearance` > `Widgets` menu in WordPress.
+1. Place the `MasjidNow Daily Iqamah Timings` widget in the correct area through the `Appearance` > `Widgets` menu in WordPress.
-4. Change the widget's settings to your preference, then press save.
+2. Change the widget's settings to your preference, then press save.

+To show the monthly timings table anywhere on your site:

+1. Place the shortcode [masjidnow_monthly masjid_id=XXXX], replacing XXXX with your mosque's MasjidNow.com id.
+This can be found at the end of the MasjidNow.com url for your mosque.
+For example, http://masjidnow.com/masjids/5312 has a masjid_id of 5312.
+Simple!

 == Frequently Asked Questions ==